henrikyn/bubble-pop-policy/README.md

-# bubble-pop-policy
-Bubble Pop Privacy Policy
+# Bubble Pop Privacy Policy

 This application does not collect or store personal data.